 Pay-by-the-mile car insurance offers flexibility and savings for some drivers.
-Is it a good option for you?
+Find out whether paying for car insurance based on your mileage suits your needs.

-Although it seems simple, per-mile auto insurance is uncommon.
-In its purest form, only two insurance companies provide pay-per-mile insurance: Metromile and Esurance.
-Let’s examine how these programs work.
+Although it seems simple, by-the-mile auto insurance is relatively uncommon.
+Only two insurance companies provide insurance-by-mileage in its purest form: Metromile and Esurance.
+Let’s take a look at how these programs work.

 Metromile uses two things to determine your rate: your driving profile and your monthly mileage.
 Your monthly driving amount is calculated through “Metromile Pulse.”
 The company uses a wireless device that plugs into your vehicle’s OBD-II port to count the distance you drive.
 You can monitor your mileage through the Metromile app.